 - The peak elevation the satellite will reach.

-There are many web sites and applications that can provide this information.
-I typically use Ham Radio Deluxe on a desktop computer and have a few mobile apps on my phone.
-These apps download satellite information, Kepler data, and present it in different ways to make life a little easier.
-Here is a text representation from Ham Radio Deluxe of FM satellites I monitor.
+There are various websites and applications available that can provide the information for communicating with satellites.
+Personally, I rely on Ham Radio Deluxe on my computer and a few mobile apps on my phone.
+These resources download satellite information, including Kepler data, and present it in user-friendly formats to simplify the process.
+The following is a representation from Ham Radio Deluxe of the some FM satellites.

 Satellite AOS LOS Duration Peak AZ Peak EL